Published by Jeremy. Last Updated on June 15, 2021.

 Mellon Park is a Unique Experience in Pittsburgh

 When you first enter the park after hours, you may wonder if the exhibit still exists because the photos you see online may be a bit misleading.
 Rather than all of the stars being visible across the entire garden, most of them are obscured by the grass such that you only see the ones closest to you.
 This means that stars come in and out of view as you wander the grounds throughout the exhibit, just as they come into view across the night's sky over time.

 You may not get to see the constellations as intended, but the effect is pretty neat all the same.

 Whether you decide to visit this park to watch the stars move across the sky like Ann Katharine Seamans did, or only make a brief visit to make your own star trails with a camera like we did, or even during the day in the summer to listen to the live music, Mellon Park is well worth the stop to check out a feature of Pittsburgh's public parks and gardens you may never have heard about!

 Mellon Park is located along Fifth Avenue in Point Breeze/Shadyside The Walled Garden is located in the section of the park to the south of Fifth Avenue, with parking available on Parkton Place off of Shady Avenue near the Phipps Garden Center.
-For a star map of the light diodes at the park, click here.

 Please note that the Walled Garden is substantially darker than illustrated in our photos as they were taken with 15 to 30 second exposure to compensate for the low lighting.